liferay/liferay-docs/develop/tutorials/articles-dxp/audience-targeting/01-accessing-the-content-targeting-api.markdown

 # Accessing the Content Targeting API [](id=accessing-the-content-targeting-api)

 The [Audience Targeting](https://www.liferay.com/marketplace/-/mp/application/43707761)
-application available in Liferay's Marketplace can be used to target content to specific audiences.
+application can be used to show relevant content to users based on profiles.
 You might want to take the next step and use the Content Targeting API.
 For instance, you could list user segments in your own application or update a campaign when someone creates a calendar event.
 Using the Content Targeting API, you can unleash the power of Audience Targeting to the realms outside of Liferay's default applications.

 In this tutorial, you'll learn how to give your application access to the Content Targeting API.
 Then you can view some examples of how to use the Java